 In partnership with Quebec Bus tour, François offers a shuttle service from Old Quebec to his Motel.
 Very convenient!

 From Old Quebec, head East toward Ste-Anne de Beaupré and take exit ¨Ile d’Orléans.¨

 A one way ride with Uber or taxi should costs more or less $30 CAD

 When we arrived at his motel, François showed us a bit of history about the island and designed a self-guided tour for us.
 Sébastien and I know the island very well, we go every season and I even bring tourists over there, but I wanted to see the island ¨as a tourist¨.
 With our map of the island and helmets, we were ready for our bike tour Orleans Island!

 François showed us how the electric bikes works and he helped us to familiarize with them.
 It looked tricky at first, but after a few minutes on the road, we felt safe and we were in perfect control of our bikes.
 I was impressed by how powerful theses little machines were!
 I was pedaling, but I clearly did not need too.
 The bike was doing to whole job for me!
 That’s when I understood that anybody can do a bike tour of Orleans Island, regardless their level of fitness.

 Those famous strawberries

-Our first stop of our bike tour or Orleans Island was just a few minutes from the motel, we stopped at a strawberry farm to have some strawberries.
+Our first stop of our bike tour on the Orleans Island was just a few minutes from the motel, we stopped at a strawberry farm to have some strawberries.
 The ones at the island are famous for a reason, they are so sweet and juicy!
 Having just strawberries is a popular snack among Quebecois.

 Auberge La Goéliche